2013-14 Annual Report (Text version)

 Information systems and record keeping

 During the year, QTC’s record keeping systems and capabilities largely continued unchanged.
-However, QTC has begun preliminary steps to investigate the procurement and implementation of an electronic document management system.
-It is expected that implementation will be some time away as a timeframe has yet to be developed given other important organisation projects.
+QTC is investigating the procurement and implementation of an electronic document management system for implementation in the 2014-15 year.

 QTC provides the following information pursuant to obligations under section 23 of the Public Sector Ethics Act 1994 (Qld) to report on action taken to comply with certain sections of the Act.

 QTC employees are required to comply with QTC’s Code of Conduct for employees, which aligns with the ethics principles and values in the Public Sector Ethics Act 1994, as well as the Code of Ethics and Code of Conduct established by the Australian Financial Markets Association of which QTC is a member.
 Both codes are available to employees via QTC’s intranet.
 Copies of these codes can be inspected by contacting QTC’s Human Resources Group (see Appendix D for contact details).
 Appropriate education and training about the code of conduct has been provided to QTC staff.

 QTC’s corporate governance policies and practices ensure that QTC: